alex-iordache/outrun/README.md

 2 - click anywhere on the map to add a workout at that location

-3 - a form will appear - you can select between Running and Cycling
+3 - a form will appear - you can select between Running and Cycling.
+There is no Submit button - just press Enter.

 4 - if you add at least 2 workouts a Filter/Sort section will appear.
 You can filter out Rides or Runs and you can sort by Distance or Duration.